stevengharris/MarkupEditor/README.md

 The MarkUpEditor refers to these images as "local images", in contrast to images that reside external to the document.
 Both can be useful!
 When you insert a local image (by selecting it from the Image Toolbar or by pasting it into the document), the MarkupEditor creates a _new_ image file using a UUID for the file name.
 By default, that file resides in the same location as the text you are editing.
 For the demos, the document HTML and local image files are held in an `id` subdirectory of the URL found from `FileManager.default.urls(for: .cachesDirectory, in: .userDomainMask)`.
 You can pass the `id` to your `MarkupWKWebView` when you create it - for example, it might be the name of the document you're editing.
 When the MarkupEditor creates a new local image file, your `MarkupDelegate` receives a notification via the `markupImageAdded(url: URL)` method, giving you the URL of the new local image.

 Although local image support was a must-have in my case, it seems likely some MarkupEditor consumers would feel like it's overkill or would like to preclude its use.
 It also requires you to do something special with the local images when you save your document.
 For these reasons, there is an option to control whether to allow selection of images from local files.
 Local images are disallowed by default.
 To enable them, specify `MarkupEditor.allowLocalImages = true` early in your application lifecycle.
-This will add a Select button to the Image Toolbar.
+This will add a Select button to the `ImageViewController`.

 A reminder: The MarkupEditor does not know how/where you want to save the document you're editing or the images you have added locally.
 This is the responsibility of your app.